Working with Text

 If you resize a text box, or edit text, the latter automatically wraps to the container boundary.
-The size of the text box doesn't depend on the amount of text inside, or from the font size.
-It is possible to create text inside non-rectangular boundary.
+The size of the text box doesn't depend on the amount of text inside or on the font size.
+It is possible to create text inside a non-rectangular boundary.

-This type of text objects is useful for small pieces of text or for headings.
+This type of text object is useful for small pieces of text or for headings.